Nondestructive verification of continuous-variable entanglement: Entanglement verification

 \section{Entanglement verification}

-The goal of the process is to verify if a pair of light modes are entangled or not.
-To describe them, we write their input quadrature operators as $X_{1}$ and $P_{1}$ for mode 1 and $X_{2}$ and $P_{2}$ for the mode 2.
-In order to carry out the entanglement verification, it must be introduced two independent auxiliary beams, characterized with input quadrature operators $X_{A}$ and $P_{A}$ for mode A, and $X_{B}$ and $P_{B}$ for the mode B. All operators obey the usual commutation relations, $[X_{i},P_{j}]=i\delta_{ij}$, for $\{i;j\}=\{1;2;A;B\}$.
-The auxiliary beams are used as a probe modes, interacting with the signal modes and after measured in a homodyne measurement system.
-Thus, the states of these probe modes A and B must be known, previously.
-Following the theoretical proposal of Filip et al. \cite{Filip05}, realized experimentally by Yoshikawa et al. \cite{Yoshikawa08}, the probe modes must be prepared in strongly squeezed vacuum states In what folows, the squeezed quadratures of the probe modes are $P_{A}$ e $X_{B}$.
-First, each signal mode is coupled to each probe mode by QND probe interactions.
+The goal of the process is to verify if a pair of signal modes are entangled without destroying them.
+Since we consider the signal modes as continuous-variable systems, we write their input quadrature operators as $\hat{x}_{1}$ and $\hat{p}_{1}$ for mode 1 and $\hat{x}_{2}$ and $\hat{p}_{2}$ for mode 2.
+In order to carry out the entanglement verification, two independent auxiliary beams must be introduced, characterized with input quadrature operators $\hat{x}_{A}$ and $\hat{p}_{A}$ for mode A, and $\hat{x}_{B}$ and $\hat{p}_{B}$ for mode B. All operators obey the usual commutation relations, $[\hat{x}_{i},\hat{p}_{j}]=i\delta_{ij}$, for $\{i;j\}=\{1;2;A;B\}$ \cite{Braunstein05}.
+The auxiliary beams are used as probe modes, interacting with the signal modes and after measured by homodyne detections.
+Thus, the states of these probe modes A and B must be previously known.
+Following the theoretical proposals of previous articles \cite{Buchler99,Andersen02,Filip05}, the probe modes must be prepared in strongly squeezed vacuum states.
+In what follows, the squeezed quadratures of the probe modes are related to the operators $\hat{p}_{A}$ and $\hat{x}_{B}$.
+First, each signal mode is coupled to each probe mode by ideal QND interactions.
 Interactions such as these have been performed by coupling beams in nonlinear optical media (see \cite{Grangier98} and citations therein).
-However QND interactions were also performed using only linear optics, an auxiliary squeezed beam, homodyne detection and feedforward loop \cite{Filip05,Yoshikawa08}.
-As illustrated in Figure 1, the beam pairs (1, A) and (2, B) are coupled by QND interaction, such that for modes 1 and A, with gain$G_{1}$:
+However QND interactions were also performed using only linear optics, an auxiliary squeezed beam, homodyne detection, and feedforward modulation \cite{Filip05,Yoshikawa08}.
+As illustrated in Figure 1, the beam pairs (1, A) and (2, B) are coupled by QND interactions, such that for modes 1 and A, with gain $G_{1}$: